 External factors and lifestyle

 Often the cause of constant drowsiness in women can be external factors that affect the body.
-It can be both natural phenomena and the wrong way of life.
+These can be either natural phenomena or an incorrect lifestyle.

 Oxygen

-Very often, drowsiness overcomes indoors with a large crowd of people.
+Very often drowsiness overcomes in enclosed spaces with large crowds of people.
 The reason for this is very simple - lack of oxygen.
 The less oxygen enters the body, the less it is transported to the internal organs.
-Brain tissues are very sensitive to this factor and immediately react with headache, fatigue and yawning.
+Brain tissue is very sensitive to this factor and immediately reacts with headache, feeling tired and yawning.

-Yawning is a signal that the body is trying to get more oxygen. from the air, but since there is not too much of it in the air, the organism may fail.
-In order to get rid of drowsiness, you should open a window, a window or just go outside.
+It is yawning that signals that the body is trying to obtain additional oxygen. from the air, but since there is not too much of it in the air, the body may fail.
+In order to get rid of drowsiness, you should open a window, a window, or just go outside.

 Weather

-Many people notice that before the rain there is drowsiness and a feeling of fatigue.
+Many people notice that before the rain they feel drowsy and tired.
 This is explained quite simply.
-Before the weather worsens, atmospheric pressure drops, to which the body reacts by lowering blood pressure and slowing the heartbeat, as a result of which the supply of oxygen to the body decreases.
+Before weather conditions worsen, the atmospheric pressure decreases, to which the body reacts by lowering blood pressure and slowing the heartbeat, as a result of which the supply of oxygen to the body decreases.

 Also, the cause of fatigue and drowsiness during bad weather can be a psychological factor.
-The monotonous sound of rain, the lack of sunlight are depressing.
-But most often the problem worries meteorological people.
+The monotonous sound of rain and the lack of sunlight are depressing.
+But most often the problem worries weather-dependent people.

 Magnetic storms

 Until recently, magnetic storms were considered an invention of astrologers.
-But after the appearance of modern equipment, science can observe the state of the sun and report that a new outbreak has occurred on it.
+But after modern equipment appeared, science can observe the state of the sun and report that a new flare has occurred on it.

-These outbreaks are sources of colossal energy that enters our planet and affects all living things.
+These flashes are sources of colossal energy that hits our planet and affects all living things.
 Sensitive people at such moments experience drowsiness, a feeling of fatigue and weakness.
-An increase or decrease in blood pressure or an increase in heart rate may also occur.
+Increased or decreased blood pressure or increased heart rate may also occur.

-In order to get rid of unpleasant symptoms, you need to spend more time outdoors and take drugs to normalize blood pressure prescribed by your doctor.
+In order to get rid of unpleasant symptoms, you need to spend more time in the fresh air and take medications prescribed by your doctor to normalize your blood pressure.

 Place of residence

-It is also a problem for residents of megacities, where polluted air is a normal phenomenon.
-The reduced amount of oxygen in this case causes undesirable side effects.
+This is also a problem for residents of megacities, where air pollution is normal.
+The reduced amount of oxygen in this case causes unwanted side effects.

-Vitamins and trace elements, the lack of which causes a feeling of fatigue and drowsiness:
+Vitamins and microelements, the lack of which causes a feeling of fatigue and drowsiness:

-Women sitting on rigid mono-diets often complain of poor health, fatigue and drowsiness.
-This is due to the lack of vitamins and trace elements that must be supplied to the body in sufficient quantities.
+Women on strict mono-diets often complain of poor health, fatigue and drowsiness.
+This is all due to a lack of vitamins and microelements, which must be supplied to the body in sufficient quantities.

-Some of them the body is not able to produce on its own and must receive from outside.
-Therefore, people who want to lose weight should take this fact into account and give preference to diets in which the diet is varied.
+The body is not able to produce some of them on its own and must receive them from the outside.
+Therefore, people who want to lose weight need to take this fact into account and give preference to diets in which the diet is varied.

-Also, the cause of drowsiness can be malnutrition, eating fast food or fatty foods.
+Drowsiness can also be caused by poor nutrition, eating fast food or fatty foods.

 To process unhealthy food, the body spends additional energy.
-This creates an additional load on the digestive system, which negatively affects the work of all organs and in the future can cause a negative reaction in the form of constant fatigue and drowsiness.
+This creates an additional load on the digestive system, which negatively affects the functioning of all organs and can subsequently cause a negative reaction in the form of constant fatigue and drowsiness.

-Another cause of fatigue and drowsiness in women: overeating, in which the body finds it difficult to cope with the excess amount of food entering the body.
+Another reason for fatigue and drowsiness in women: overeating, in which the body finds it difficult to cope with the excess amount of food entering the body.

 Bad habits

-One of the worst habits that can cause you to feel unwell and sleepy is smoking.
-When nicotine and its accompanying harmful substances enter the body, vasoconstriction occurs, as a result of which blood to the brain begins to flow more slowly.
+One of the most harmful habits that can cause poor health and drowsiness is smoking.
+When nicotine and accompanying harmful substances enter the body, vasoconstriction occurs, as a result of which blood begins to flow more slowly to the brain.
 And since it transports oxygen, the brain begins to experience hypoxia (lack of oxygen).

-In turn, alcohol negatively affects the liver, as a result of which a person's condition worsens, there is a constant feeling of fatigue and a desire to lie down.
-Narcotic drugs can also disrupt liver function.
+In turn, alcohol negatively affects the liver, as a result of which a person’s condition worsens, a constant feeling of fatigue and a desire to lie down arises.
+Drugs can also disrupt liver function.

 Drugs that cause drowsiness